 I jumped on a call with Kevin Gee, Senior Product Manager at Milwaukee Tool to take a closer look at this indispensable tool.

-Angle Grinder Uses Are Based on Size and Trade
+Angle Grinder Uses are Based on Size and Trade

 Angle grinders are segmented into three major classes by wheel diameter: small at 4-1/2 to 5 inches, medium at 6 inches, and large at 7 to 9 inches.
-The motor size increases in the along these classes from 11-amp, to 13-amp, to 15-amp.
+The motor size increases in these classes from 11-amp, to 13-amp, to 15-amp.

 Cordless grinders simply ask more from their battery.
 In Milwaukee’s case, their High Output batteries give them all three classes on one cross-compatible battery system.